biopragmatics/bioregistry/docs/health.md

 {% endif %}

 {% if run.delta.revived and run.delta.revived.size > 0 %}
+### Revived

-Revived (i.e., failed in the previous check but passed in the current check):
+The following resources failed in the previous check but passed in the current check:

 <ul>
 {% for prefix in run.delta.revived %}
 <li><a href="https://bioregistry.io/{{ prefix }}">{{ prefix }}</a></li>